uniwebcms/framework/docs/testing-guide.md

 # Testing Guide

 You can test your components using three different approaches, each suited to different development needs.
-All testing methods use Dev Mode, which allows you to connect unregistered Foundations to websites for development purposes.

 1. **Local Development:** test using a **local mock site**
 2. **Local Development with Tunnel:** create a **public tunnel** to your localhost and connect a uniweb.app website to your **locally hosted Foundation**
-3. **GitHub Pages:** deploy your Foundation **without a local setup** and connect it to a **real website**
+3. **GitHub Actions:** deploy your Foundation **without a local setup** using GitHub actions

 Each of these approaches is explained below.

-**⚠ Important**: When you're ready for production, you'll can register your Foundation as explained in the [Publishing section](#publishing-your-Foundation).

-## 1. Uniweb RTE (Runtime Engine)
+## 1. Local Development

 A simple and effective testing technique for new components is to work with them locally using mock data.